 Ferguson was ranked among the top 40 players in Louisiana by Rivals.com, while Scout listed him as the No. 3 outside linebacker prospect in Louisiana.
 Ferguson originally committed to Oregon State before switching to Nebraska following the hiring of Mike Riley and his staff.
 Ferguson also had offers from California and Washington State.

 Ferguson was born on Feb.
 23, 1996, and he is the son of Sharmeika and Lance Daniels.
-He is a construction management major.
-Ferguson was named to the Brook Berringer Citizenship Team (2016) and the Tom Osborne Citizenship Team (2016, 2017) after volunteering his time with Uplifting Athletes, Red Cross, Kids Against Hunger meal packing and local hospital visits.
+He is a communication studies major.
+Ferguson was named to both the Brook Berringer and Tom Osborne Citizenship Teams in 2016 and 2017.
+He has volunteered his time with Uplifting Athletes, Red Cross, Kids Against Hunger meal packing and local hospital visits.